krymtkts/qmk_firmware/keyboards/planck/keymaps/krymtkts/readme.md

-# The Krymtkts Planck Layout
+# The Planck krymtkts Custom Layout